 • Penicillin G potassium

 Second generation cephalosporins

 Third generation cephalosporins

-Children with a group A streptococcus test in the 7-day period from 3 days prior through 3 days after the diagnosis of pharyngitis
+A group A streptococcus test in the seven-day period from three days prior to the episode date through three days after the episode date

 A higher score indicates appropriate treatment of children with pharyngitis (e.g., the proportion for whom antibiotics were prescribed with an accompanying step test).